9 Worst Cabins on a Cruise

 I know someone who booked a ocean-view obstructed guarantee who was even less happy that me.
 Why?
 Her view was the full side of the lifeboat.
-She told me that she would have preferred an inside cabin as she literally saw nothing.
+She told me that she would have preferred an inside cabin as she literally saw nothing outside her window.

 So, the lesson here is just know what you’re booking.
 It’s likely to be a very good price, so it can be worth it, but you’ll want to make an informed decision.

 Some cruise ships have a couple of laundry rooms on passenger decks.
 While it might be convenient to be close by if you’re doing a long cruise, you probably don’t want to be too close and be woken up by the early birds.

 In addition to laundry rooms, check the cruise ship deck plan to see what else may be nearby your cruise cabin location that might be noisy.

 6. Cabins under the disco or near other “noisy” public areas